pulsarbytes/gravity/README.md

 # Gravity

-A basic 2d game engine that models gravity and orbital motion.
+An infinite procedural 2d universe that models gravity and orbital motion.

 ## Prerequisites